Categories

 The collection was a combination of solicited stories from a core group of Palestinian writers that I had been working with, and an open call.
 I was very pleased by the strength of the stories that came in.
 It made my job very pleasant.

-And then for the one reprint, why did decide to include it in a collection of otherwise original stories?
+And then for the one reprint, why did you decide to include it in a collection of otherwise original stories?

 “The Centre Of The Universe” by Nadia Shammas was a story that I wanted to collect because it was part of this landmark year for the Palestinian speculative.
 Time constraints also meant Nadia could not contribute an original story, as she had planned, so we agreed to feature this wonderful story as a reprint.